Georg Wilhelm Friedrich Hegel: The Philosophy of Spirit

 Priestess of Delphi (1891) by John Collier.
 The Delphic imperative to "know thyself" governs Hegel's entire philosophy of spirit.

 The German Geist has a wide range of meanings.
+(Note: See Inwood 1992 for an elaboration.)
 In its most general Hegelian sense, however, "Geist denotes the human mind and its products, in contrast to nature and also the logical idea."
 (Some older translations render it as "mind," rather than "spirit."
 (Note: Inwood further elaborates the justification for preferring "spirit" as the translation: "Geist is the usual German word for the intellectual aspect of an individual, the mind, but in the Phenomenology it more commonly refers to the collective mind or 'spirit' shared by a group of people.
 It is, as Hegel memorably puts it, 'I that is We, and We that is I' (PS ¶177).
 It can also refer to the third person of the Trinity, the holy spirit, and this religious connotation is never far from Hegel's mind when he uses the word Geist."))

 As is especially evident in the Anthropology, Hegel's concept of spirit is an appropriation and transformation of the self-referential Aristotelian concept of energeia.
 Spirit is not something above or otherwise external to nature.
 It is "the highest organization and development" of nature's powers.

 According to Hegel, "the essence of spirit is freedom."
 The Encyclopedia Philosophy of Spirit charts the progressively determinate stages of this freedom until spirit fulfills the Delphic imperative with which Hegel begins: "Know thyself."

 As becomes clear, Hegel's concept of freedom is not (or not merely) the capacity for arbitrary choice, but has as its "core notion" that "something, especially a person, is free if and only if, it is independent and self-determining, not determined by or dependent upon something other than itself."
 It is, in other words, (at least predominantly, dialectically) an account of what Isaiah Berlin would later term positive liberty.